chengwenjiesh/code_snippet/py_tutorial/mysql/README.md

 # MySQL database connection and usage
 Code snippet for connecting and manipulating database.

 Remember to change credential.

-To run the code, do 'python example.py'
+To run the code, do `python example.py`